The market of St John New Brunswick

 The market of St John New Brunswick: Lively bustle

-Of note are the beautiful wrought iron gates that close St John's market at either end.
-According to a long tradition, the market is opened and closed every day to the loud sound of a bell, which I was allowed to ring once during our stay - to the astonishment of the market visitors.
-Check out our video about the Old City Market in Saint John for proof.
-Normally, however, this is the job of the Deputy Market Manager.
+The beautiful wrought iron gates that close off St John's market at both ends are worth seeing.
+According to long-standing tradition, the market is opened and closed every day to the loud sound of a bell, which I was able to ring myself once during our stay - to the amazement of the market visitors.
+Normally, however, this is the job of the deputy market manager.

 St John's Market is located in downtown St. John just off King Square and is open Monday to Friday from 7.30am to 18.00pm and Saturday from 7.30am to 17.00pm.
 Closed on Sundays and public holidays.
 Phone 506/658-2820